 JSON List Processor¶

-Processes each item in a JSON array using user-provided Python logic, executing items concurrently with a configurable worker pool.
-Captures execution output and errors per item, aggregates results into a JSON string, and returns a detailed execution log, success count, and total items.
+Processes each item of a JSON array concurrently using user-provided Python logic.
+It captures outputs and warnings per item, aggregates results into a JSON string, and reports a structured execution log with success and failure counts.
+Designed for fast, parallel transformations of list-based JSON data.

 Usage¶